awave1/lecture-notes/grst205/final.md

 #### The Dominate: AD 284 - 476

 The accession of Diocletian marks the end of the Third Century Crisis.
+Diocletian dripped too hard and made senators bow in front of him.

-Reorganizaion of Empire by Dicletian (**tetrarchy**):
+Reorganizaion of Empire by Diocletian (**tetrarchy**):

 - Empire split into 4 parts ruled by either a senior or a junior emperor
   - senior -> augustus